 What is Horner’s syndrome?

-It occurs due to a disruption of the pathway of the sympathetic nerves that connect the brain stem to the eyes and face.
-These nerves control involuntary functions, such as dilation and constriction of the pupils of the eye and perspiration.
+It occurs due to a disruption of the pathway of the sympathetic nerves that connect your brainstem to your eyes and face.
+These nerves control involuntary functions, such as sweating (perspiration) and the dilation and constriction of the pupils of your eyes.

 Symptoms and Causes

 What are the symptoms of Horner’s syndrome?